 Prioritize a breastfeeding relationship first, then introduce pumping and bottles

 I probably spent the first six weeks of my son’s life simply trying to get the hang of breastfeeding, which in hindsight, worked well for us.
-Around the two-month mark, I started pumping 1-2 times a day in order to store some breastmilk in the fridge and give myself a little breathing room.
+Around the two-month mark, I started pumping one to two times a day in order to store some breastmilk in the fridge and give myself a little breathing room.
 When I eventually went back to work, the ratio sort of shifted: I could only breastfeed during the week in the early mornings and evenings after I got home, and instead pumped several times a day.
 I remember feeling relieved each and every time my son latched on, rather than an annoying breast pump, and that relationship is what helped us get through another couple of months.

-“The preparation of going back to work is both physical and emotional,” says Dr. Sharon Somekh, pediatrician and lactation consultant.
+“The preparation of going back to work is both physical and emotional,” said Dr. Sharon Somekh, pediatrician and lactation consultant.
 “Once moms have established milk supply and are feeding their baby successfully during maternity leave, I usually recommend pumping about once a day to start storing milk that can either be used when heading back to work or if they need to leave the baby with someone even during their maternity leave.
 This is not only helpful in starting to build a freezer stash of breast milk but also in establishing a better milk supply.”

 According to Dr. Yvonne Bohn, OBGYN and women’s health expert at Providence Saint John’s Health Center, it’s important to focus on breastfeeding first, and then once you’ve got a good routine going, you can introduce a bottle and start pumping prior to returning to work.
 That way, you can ensure your baby will take a bottle as well as begin to store extra milk.

 In terms of balancing both breastfeeding and pumping, you primarily want to nurse first, then pump, which will help build up your supply.
-Jessica Trimberger, a mom who nursed both her children for over a year while working full-time, says this tip was a “lifesaver” for her; it kept her supply up while pumping at work but she still had enough milk at home, too.
+Jessica Trimberger, a mom who nursed both her children for over a year while working full-time, says this tip was a “lifesaver” for her; it kept her supply up while pumping at work, but she still had enough milk at home too.
 She also pumped at night, even when the baby slept.

 Another piece of advice that can help?
-“Try to coordinate with your caregiver so that they don’t give your baby a bottle around pick-up time,” says Laura Wallace, mom and director of early learning at Maternity Care Coalition.
-“Nurse your baby as soon as you pick them up or on site, right when you arrive.
+“Try to coordinate with your caregiver so that they don’t give your baby a bottle around pick-up time,” said Laura Wallace, mom and director of early learning at Maternity Care Coalition.
+“Nurse your baby as soon as you pick them up or on-site, right when you arrive.
 I found that the nursing session that I had immediately when I got back to my son was the most important.
 It helped him reconnect to me and got us back into our nursing pattern for the rest of the night.”

 Invest in a good breast pump and whatever accessories make your life easier

-I remember sitting in the hospital bed 24 hours after delivering, and being asked which hospital-grade pump I wanted brought up to the room — to which, I was like, “Um . . . any of them?”
+I remember sitting in the hospital bed 24 hours after delivering and being asked which hospital-grade pump I wanted to be brought up to the room — to which, I was like, “Um . . . any of them?”
 Since I wasn’t sure if breastfeeding would indeed work for me, I didn’t do much research or buy a bunch of stuff in advance.
 Now, I know that the type of pump you get actually matters quite a bit in terms of ease, discreetness, and volume level, and even though there are hundreds of accessories that claim to help with breastfeeding, some are bogus and others are legitimately amazing.

-“Buy and use one of the ridiculous looking, absurdly bizarre but amazingly effective hands-free pumping bustiers,” says Amy Rosenow, mom and CEO of Jugl.
+“Buy and use one of the ridiculous looking, absurdly bizarre but amazingly effective hands-free pumping bustiers,” said Amy Rosenow, mom and CEO of Jugl.
 “I could read a magazine or drink water or check emails or whatever I wanted.
-My husband would come in and crack up when I used it at home, but it made the whole thing so much easier, and made the time pass much more quickly.”
+My husband would come in and crack up when I used it at home, but it made the whole thing so much easier and made the time pass much more quickly.”

 Also, remember to keep backup items accessible, like a towel in case of spills, an extra shirt, or a second set of breast pump supplies for forgetful days.
-“I forgot my breast shields one morning,” says Amanda Glenn, a mom of three who pumped for all her kids.
+“I forgot my breast shields one morning,” said Amanda Glenn, a mom of three who pumped for all her kids.
 “I asked every other mom that had pumped in my department, but no one had any I could borrow.
 I ended up going to Walgreens and buying a manual pump to use that day.”